What is ERP? Definition, Industry-Specific Uses & Examples

 What Is an ERP System?

 Instead of each department running its own separate system, an ERP ties everything together.
-It collects your shared business data from multiple sources, eliminates duplication, and gives you a single source of truth across the entire organization.
-On top of that, ERP can also help with advanced forecasting, so you’re not just managing what’s happening now, you’re planning for what comes next.
+It collects data from multiple sources, eliminates duplication, and gives you a single source of truth.
+Your management team can view reports and dashboards instantly, run analytics, and make smarter decisions, all without digging through spreadsheets or chasing down updates from different teams.

 The best part?
 Reports and dashboards are accessible across departments, whether it's HR, sales and marketing, or supply chain, with access levels tailored to each role.
 No more digging through spreadsheets or chasing down data from different teams.
 The software handles it for you.